This is one popular business quote that every successful entrepreneur will agree with.

 Source The primary benefit of customer retention is that it saves costs incurred for marketing, customer onboarding, maintenance, and even after-sales support.
 Let’s take a closer look at how it works.

 Marketing is not a spray-and-pray activity.
-It needs a strategic approach, long-term planning, and dedicated resources to make it work.
+It needs a strategic approach, long-term planning, defining a social media workflow, and dedicated resources to make it work.
 Also, there is a target audience to be identified, marketing channels to be explored, and even budgeting required to increase sales.
 In fact, for an average small business, marketing can cost anywhere from 4 to 12% of its total revenue.

 Despite the best efforts taken for onboarding new customers, they tend to run into difficulties when they use the product or service in their everyday life.
 During such instances, it is the responsibility of a customer-centric business to provide adequate after-sales support.
 And that incurs additional costs.